 4. You were insured for your residential contents, you’ve had your property appraised 10 years ago, but do not have a recent appraisal.

 Well, this has some pros and cons.
 The pros are that you have some of your personal property listed.
 The con is that a not all of it is listed and what isn’t listed will have to be conjured solely by memory.
 A memory that will possibly remind you for years about that item you once had.

-Another reason you should have your appraisal updated is because you probably have more property now.
-You might have property that you have now sold at auction that is no longer in your possession, but your still have listed on your policy.
-You could potentially have new condition issues with your property’s conservation that you walk past every day, but never realized that the sun was fading or its proximity to a steamy shower is now exhibiting signs of moisture damage.
-These are the types of concerns and issues that may be brought up during an onsite visit or from our appraisal services.
+Another reason you should have your appraisal updated is that you probably have more property now.
+You might have a property that you have now sold at auction that is no longer in your possession, but you’re still have listed on your policy.
+You could potentially have new condition issues with your property’s conservation that you walk past every day but never realized that the sun was fading or its proximity to a steamy shower is now exhibiting signs of moisture damage.
+These are the types of concerns and issues that may be discovered during an onsite visit from appraiser providing appraisal services.
 After all, we’re being hired to prevent issues, not create them.

 Clarity of Values